fdrevet/hassio-addons-repository/somfy-protexial-io-gateway/DOCS.md

 This add-on doesn't collect any data or personal information.

+This add-on doesn't store any data, even locally, all data are managed in memory.

-All your data is stored on your HASSio installation, and on the MQTT broker that you have chosen.
+Persistent data are stored on chosen MQTT broker (for [MQTT integration](https://www.home-assistant.io/integrations/mqtt))